 E-Safety in Our School

-This year our E-Safety Ambassadors have new roles and responsibilities.
-Once a month, they will meet with the school's Computing lead and discuss any news relating to online safety.
+This year we are having E-Safety Ambassadors all the way from Year 1.
+When Covid-19 allows, our Ambassadors will meet with the school's Computing lead and discuss any news relating to online safety.
 They will then share this with their own classes at the end of the day.

 Safer Internet Day 2021